Disentanglement of Correlated Factors via Hausdorff Factorized Support: Experiments

-\textbf{(1)} We first evaluate the disentanglement of a standard $\beta$-VAE (\textbf{leftmost} grid; each square uses optimal parameters for a given correlation and seed), and find an expected drop where $\beta$-VAE struggles to separate ground truth factors at test time with increased correlation on the training data.
-The subsequent grid shows changes when adding our proposed \HFS{} to $\beta$-VAE.
-Note that all number are positive, showing consistent improvements in disentanglement of test data over $\beta$-VAE across \textbf{all} correlation shifts, and extend our insights from Tab. \ref{tab:main_results}.
+\textbf{(1)} We first evaluate disentanglement of a standard $\beta$-VAE (\textbf{leftmost} grid; each square uses optimal parameters for a given correlation and seed), and find an expected drop with increased correlation on the training data.
+The subsequent grid shows changes when adding \HFS{} to $\beta$-VAE, with consistent improvements in disentanglement of test data over $\beta$-VAE across \textbf{all} correlation shifts (only positive changes), and extends our insights from Tab. \ref{tab:main_results}.

-\textbf{(2)} To understand the usefulness of our learned representations for practical transfer tasks under correlation shifts, we train a Gradient Boosted Tree (using \texttt{sklearn} \citep{scikit-learn}, c.f. \cite{locatello2019challenging,locatello2020weaklysupervised}) to take representations of the test data and predict the exact values for each ground truth factor; reflected in the third grid for the $\beta$-VAE baseline and measured by the DCI-I metric introduced in \cite{eastwood2018dci}.
-We see that the downstream classification performance, while saturated for small shifts, drops notably both with increased training correlation or more variation in the test data (performance drop towards bottom left corner).
-If we now measure the absolute change in downstream classification performance when \textbf{adding} \HFS{} (last grid), we see that while for small shifts the benefits of better disentanglement through a factorized support are small, they noticeably increase for larger ones (with increased improvements towards same bottom left corner).
+\textbf{(2)} To understand the usefulness for practical transfer tasks under correlation shifts, we train a Gradient Boosted Tree (GBT, \texttt{sklearn} \citep{scikit-learn}, c.f. \cite{locatello2019challenging,locatello2020weaklysupervised}) to take representations of the test data and predict the exact ground truth factor values; reflected in the third grid for $\beta$-VAE baseline and measured by the DCI-I metric \citep{eastwood2018dci}.
+We see that the downstream classification performance, while saturated for small shifts, drops notably both with increased training correlation or more variation in the test data (drop towards bottom-left corner).
+If we now measure the change in downstream classification performance \textbf{with} \HFS{} (last grid), we see that while for small shifts the benefits are small, they increase for larger ones (with increased improvements towards same bottom left corner).
 This indicates that changes in disentanglement through our support factorization become increasingly important as distributional shifts increase, and highlight that benefits for OOD generalization drawn from improvements in disentanglement may be particularly evident for harder shifts.